cysouw/diathesis/text/c10_participle.md

 - Als die Krise in ihrer ganzen Dimension erkannt geworden sei, habe die Regierung gut reagiert.^[~~DWDS~~: Die Zeit, 06.04.2015, Nr.
 13]
 :::

 This *werden* passive typically occurs with transitive verbs with an accusative argument, though it is also frequently attested as an 'impersonal' passive with intransitive verbs (see [@sec:participles-werden-impersonal-passive]).
-Also some nominative + dative verbs allow for such an impersonal passive (see [@sec:participles-impersonal-passive-dative]).
+Also some nominative+dative verbs allow for such an impersonal passive (see [@sec:participles-impersonal-passive-dative]).
 Reflexive pronouns in the accusative case do not count as an accusative arguments, as they will never be promoted to nominative subject.
 Some verbs with an accusative reflexive pronoun allow for an impersonal passive (see [@sec:participles-werden-impersonal-passive]).

-However, note that not all (nominative/accusative) transitive verbs allow for this *werden + Partizip* passive diathesis.
+However, note that not all (nominative/accusative) transitive verbs allow for this *werden+Partizip* passive diathesis.
 For example, this diathesis is not possible for various verbs that also have a reflexive conversive diathesis (see [@sec:reflexive-preposition-passive]), like *wundern* 'to wonder' [@next].
 The passive is also not possible with verbs with obligatory quantified object (see [@sec:case-quantified-objects]), like *wiegen* 'to weight' [@nnext].
 Also verbs of possession, like *besitzen* 'to possess' [@nnnext] do not allow for a passive.

 ::: ex
 - Sein Verhalten wundert mich.